 Post your Requirement

-- Porcelain tiles are also known as ceramic tiles that are further hardened so as to increase the density, strength and make the tile impervious.
-Vitrified tiles are manufactured by the process of vitrification of the tiles which imparts a glass look to the tiles and create a very homogeneous and strong material.
+- Porcelain tiles are also known as ceramic tiles that are further hardened so as to increase the density, and strength and make the tile impervious.
+Vitrified tiles are manufactured by the process of vitrification the tiles which impart a glass look to the tiles and creates a very homogeneous and strong material.

 - Porcelain tiles are manufactured by the Dust Press method while Vitrified tiles are manufactured by the process of Hydraulic Press method.